Quickstart Guide for offloading Veeam Cloud Tier backups to Backblaze B2 with immutability

 8) On the next window you may specify a folder on the drive by clicking Browse.
 By default, Veeam will create a folder called “Backups” at the root of the drive.
 Once you’ve selected your choice, click the Next button to advance.

 9) Click Next and then Apply on the two following screens to Apply the settings.
 Once the Apply page shows green checkmarks for each step, click Next.
+Then click Finish on the following Summary page.

 Add B2 as a Repository